jkjkjiin/Space-proxy/README.md

 To contribute to Space, clone the repo locally and submit your code in a pull request.
 If you are making large changes, please make sure you test your code before submitting a pull request.
-Please check [contributing.md](https://github.com/NightProxy/Space/blob/main/contributing.md) for a more in-depth explanation.
+Please check [contributing.md](/contributing.md) for a more in-depth explanation.

 ## revamp Contributors

 Thank you to the following people for contributing to Space.
+Btw solojoe13 is my peronal main account account        jkjkjiin account is my school email github

 [![Contributors](https://contrib.rocks/image?repo=jkjkjiin/Space-proxy)](https://github.com/jkjkjiin/Space-proxy/graphs/contributors)